Python: Variable Assigment

 2 Variable Assigment

 In Python, everything is an object (we will better define this in future lessons).
 Each object has a type, a value, and a unique identity (its address in memory).
-When using the assignment operator =
+When using the assignment operator =, we are attaching a name to an object.

 For example: